aubreymcleod/.v20_format/README.md

 # Vic20 ROM format
 The `.v20 format` is a simple format for Vic-20 cartridge ROMs, which attempts to streamline the existing multi-file hell of emulating the Vic-20.
-This repo defines both a standard for the file format, and offers a utility (`makev20`) for converting existing ROMs into a more manageable format.
-Related projects include a wrapper (to be released) which loads `.v20 files` into the popular Vice emulator, a fork of Vice (to be released), and a GUI tool(to be released) for making this process just a little bit more accessable.
+This repo defines both a standard for the file format, offers a utility (`makev20`) for converting existing ROMs into a more manageable format, and provides a wrapper script to load `.v20 files` into the popular Vice Emulator (currently only a Mac/Linux script is provided, however if someone wants to contribute a Windows `.bat` file, feel free to contribute).

+Future project goals include a fork of Vice which natively supports `.v20 files` (to be released) and a GUI tool (to be released) for making this process just a little bit more accessable.

+`v20_loader` scripts are simple to use; you will need to update the script yourself to tell it where your `xVic` installation is, but that is single line change.
+Once you fix your copy, just run the script with the path to your ROM of choice as an argument.

-`makev20` itself is written in C, and strives to be portable.
-While I cannot provide a prebuilt version for every single operating system/architecture, I can at least provide sourcecode so that you can build the utility on your target platform.
+`makev20` itself is written in C, and strives to be portable; while I cannot provide a prebuilt version for every single operating system/architecture, I can at least provide sourcecode so that you can build the utility on your target platform.

 This project is open source so feel free to contribute or even make your own radical alterations.
 My only ask is that we try not to fragment the ecosystem, collaborate on standard version rather than making a wholley proprietary new varient.